There is usually a gap beneath the inner part of the foot when a person stands, as the arch raises off the ground slightly.

 - arch of the foot

 - genetic factors, as flat feet can pass from parents to children in the genes

-- weak arches, meaning that the arch is visible when sitting, but the foot flattens onto the ground when standing
+- weak arches, meaning that the arch is visible when a person sits but the foot flattens onto the ground when they stand

 - foot or ankle injury